How to Build a Data Monitoring System

 Interactive visualizations help communicate important points succinctly and in an intuative way.
 For example, drilling into an anomaly in the data can narrow it down to the specific data points that are contributing to this particular anomaly.
 Additionally, with dashboards all recorded metrics can be out into time series to provide a one-stop overview of the state of a system through time, with the ability to drill down into the details and route causes behind the scene.

-6. Make it Scalable
+6. Make it scalable

 As should be the case with every system, data monitoring systems need to be scalable.
 With the growth of any organization, its volumes of data typically increase.
 To monitor this increasing volume over time and to analyze its historical trends, the data monitoring system should be equipped to scale without an impact on performance.